 If you are experiencing slow speeds, do not test from a smartphone, tablet, gaming system (Xbox, Xbox 360) or any device connecting over your home/office wireless network.
 Speed tests from gaming systems that are legacy releases and are no longer supported by the manufacturer will not provide a valid speed test.

-During peak hours 8PM-11PM you may receive speeds 5-20% less than your plan speeds.
-If you are receiving less than 80% of plan speeds connected directly to the router, please send an email to email@example.com with a description of your device and the type of connection tested and we will work with you to troubleshoot.
+During peak hours 8PM-11PM you may receive speeds at 65 to 75% of your plan speed.
+If you are consistently receiving less than 65% of plan speeds when connected directly to the router, please send an email to firstname.lastname@example.org with a description of your device and the type of connection tested and we will work with you to troubleshoot.

 There are some common maintenance steps customers should be aware of that will help improve your computer performance.
 If you are experiencing slow speeds, or your web pages are taking a long time to load, please follow these basic maintenance steps: